mreys/AssetRepo/README.md

 # webmethods-sample-project-layout
-Sample project layout for webMethods assets.
+Sample project for deploying microservices with webMethods Microservices Runeime.
 This sample also demostrates CI quick set up together with https://github.com/SoftwareAG/sagdevops-ci-assets

 ## Jump Start with webMethods Structure
 The best way to start your webMethods project would be to fork this repo directly in github.
 This will allow you to directly have a set-up copy of layout that will be completely under your control.

-## Description

-This sample webMethods project layout should serve as a template for organising webMethods projects.
-It contains demo Integration Server packages with flow services and wM Unit Tests that are covering those.
-Fork the repository to easily create fundament for you webMethods project.

-## Where to start
+## Where to start?

 Components used here:
 Jenkins
 Docker installed and running
 Microservices Runtime installed
 Consul installed

 There are a number of files that are Jenkins pipelines.
+Even if you don't know Jenkins, these are human readable files and will give you some insight into the different commands that are executed.
+You can then use these as examples for your own favourite CI/CD tooling (vagrant, Ansible, Chef, Puppet, Terraform,...)
 1. Creating a base image for the MSR and upload to a docker.io registry (private registries will require tweaking of some files in the MSR directory structure)
 2. Creating a MSR image with package Customer included, upload to docker.io registry
 3. Creating a MSR image with Employee package included, upload to docker.io registry